 - 1 teaspoon vanilla extract

-- Combine the cake mix, 1 egg (you will use the other two eggs elsewhere), and 1 stick melted butter (1/2 cup or 113g), and stir until well blended.
+- Combine the cake mix, 1 egg (you will use the other two eggs elsewhere), and 1 stick melted butter (1/2 cup or 113g), and mix well.

 - Pat the mixture into prepared pan and set aside.

-In a stand mixer on medium speed (or using a hand-held mixer), beat the cream cheese until smooth.
+- In a stand mixer with a paddle attachment on medium speed (or using a hand-held mixer), beat the cream cheese until smooth.
 Add the remaining 2 eggs and the peanut butter.

-Pour filling over cake mixture in pan.
+- Pour filling over cake batter in the pan.
 Bake for 50 minutes.
 Be careful not to overcook the cake; the center should still be a little gooey when finished baking.
 Let cake partially cool on a wire rack while you prepare the ganache.

-Heat the cream on the stove and bring to a simmer for 1-2 minutes.
+- Heat the cream on the stove (or in a microwave) and simmer on medium-low for 1-2 minutes.

-Pour the ganache over the chocolate cake and let set in the refrigerator for about an hour before cutting and serving.
+- Pour the ganache over the baked chocolate cake and let sit at room temperature for about an hour before cutting and serving.